 Analyze the different specifications of each DAW and…

-When you start as a music producer you want to get the hand on your software as soon as possible and be able to create some kick ass beats as soon as ‘NOW’ !
+When you start as a music producer you want to get the hand on your software as soon as possible.
+You also want to create some kick-ass beats as soon as ‘NOW’!

-The truth is that starting with electronic music production is sometimes a bit ‘hum’ before it’s fun… If you have been spending more time searching on the net for tutorials, trainings and VST’s, then you most certainly need some electronic music production tips that will spare you some time so you can start doing what you you want to do … and that’s making music!
+The truth is that starting with electronic music production is sometimes a bit ‘hum’ before it’s fun… If you have been spending more time searching on the net for tutorials, training and VST’s, then you most certainly need some electronic music production tips.
+These tips will spare you some time so you can start doing what you want to do … Making music!

 What do I mean by keeping it simple?
 When you start out you might think that the more software and gear you own, the better it is.
 You are wrong!